Maryland’s Protective Order Laws: Progress Made, Goals for the Future

 Room 350: 9:45 AM to 11:00 AM

 Significant strides have been made in protecting survivors of intimate partner violence through legislative changes in Maryland protective order law.
 Notable changes include taking guns away from abusers, lowering the burden of proof to obtain a protective order, allowing victims of sexual violence to file for protective orders, and recognizing the role electronic communication and cyberstalking play in domestic violence.
-We will discuss the practical implementation of these laws, and how the most vulnerable survivors, including communities historically underserved by the legal community and those with limited English proficiency, have been affected.
+The panel will discuss the practical implementation of these laws, and how the most vulnerable survivors, including communities historically underserved by the legal community and those with limited English proficiency, have been affected.

 Panelists:

-2. Thomas Manion, Family Justice Center
+- Thomas Manion, Family Justice Center

-3. Laure Ruth, Maryland Network Against Domestic Violence
+- Laure Ruth, Maryland Network Against Domestic Violence

-Moderator: Amy Palumbo, DVS Legal Services
+Moderator: Amy Shaw Palumbo, DVS Legal Services